 If any details of your business change (for example name, address, the ownership or the systems you use) you must advise your supervising office in writing without delay.
 As the holder of the customs warehouse authorisation, you must ensure that all the details held by us relating to your authorisation remain current and correct.

-1.18 Changes that may and may not be allowed to my authorisation
+1.18 Changes that may and may not be allowed to the authorisation

 Changes in trading name or style, not involving the transfer of business to another legal entity, will not normally require a new customs warehousing authorisation.
 However, you should contact your supervising office to confirm whether the changes will affect your current authorisation.

-1.19 changing the terms and conditions of my authorisation
+1.19 Changing the terms and conditions of the authorisation

 We can also change an authorisation ourselves without a request from you if we think it necessary to impose additional conditions or to meet any changed circumstances.
 Again, any such changes will be confirmed to you in writing.